 Department of Homeland Security announced that they will extend the guidance issued in March 2020 into the Fall 2021 semester.

 The March 2020 guidance applies to nonimmigrant students who were actively enrolled at a U.S. school on March 9, 2020, and are otherwise complying with the terms of their nonimmigrant status, whether from inside the United States or abroad.
 This implies that you must have been enrolled on March 9, 2020 to qualify for all online study.
 We recommend that any student who was NOT enrolled at a U.S. school on March 9 be prepared to enroll in at least 1 in-person course for Fall 2021 to maintain status while studying inside the U.S.

 There are still some situations (transfer students, for example) where we need additional guidance before we can advise on specific student situations.

-If you will be in the US in F-1 status during Spring 2021 semester, you must have at least one in-person class on campus.
+If you will be in the US in F-1 status during Fall 2021 semester, you must have at least one in-person class on campus.
 The current guidance does NOT permit F-1 students with initial I-20s to enroll exclusively in online courses.
 In person courses are coded as In-Person, Hybrid, or Hybrid with In-Person Exam.

 Online courses are coded as HyFlex, Online: real-time, Online: real-time and recorded, Online: recorded not real-time.

 The Exchange Visitor Program issued information for J-1 students that is available on their website.
-For Spring 2021 ISS recommends new J-1 students to take at least one in-person credit.
+For Fall 2021 ISS recommends new J-1 students to take at least one in-person credit.
 Continuing students can study online without impacting their J-1 status.